 Detecting problems in the ducting is a straightforward process.
 The biggest issues typically include bad seals around joints, improperly seated vents, and poorly supported ducts.
 You might also examine the overall design of the ductwork as the installer may have made mistakes in the original installation.
 Look for areas that feature sharp turns in the ducting as this can significantly reduce air flow.

 You can also feel for air loss with your hands.
-Start by feeling the air pressure coming out of vents in multiple rooms.
+Start by feeling the air pressure coming out of vents in multiple rooms after the ac installation services are done at your place.
 If you detect a difference between vents, then you know you have a leak somewhere in line with that vent.
 You can narrow down the location of the leak by using some incense, toilet paper, or wet fingertips.
 The incense and toilet paper will move or your fingers will get cold when coming in contact with the leak.

 Examine the ducting for any obvious signs of gaps, holes, and cracks.
 The most likely problem areas include connections and seams, and places where the ducting links up with the ceiling, floor, registers, and vents.
 For flexible ducting, ensure the pieces are not crimped or tangled.

 Once you locate the problem area, it’s time for a little repair.
 All you need to repair leaky ductwork is some HVAC-grade aluminum foil, a putty knife, gloves, and a few cloths.
 Begin by cleaning the area with a damp cloth and keep a lookout for any sharp edges.
 It’s recommended to use mastic for loose fittings, though foil tape can also prevent air loss.
 Just make sure the connection is tightened up and the screws are back in place before you apply tape.
 If you detect any major cracks in the ducting, you may need to replace the section with a new piece of sheet metal.